Creative Ways to Promote Any Event

 Now that you have determined that you need to hold a meeting, make sure to invite the correct people.
 You don’t want unnecessary individuals to put the time and effort into coming to something they either don’t belong at, or don’t need to be at.

 Consider who can help you accomplish your goal and who will be affected by the meeting’s outcome.
 Identify key decision makers, people who are knowledgeable about (or have a stake in) the topic at hand, those who need to be informed in order to do their jobs, and anyone who will be required to implement decisions made.
 What about size?
-Keep problem solving meetings small (around 8 people).
+Keep problem solving meetings small (around eight people).
 Include more people for brainstorming (as many as 18).
-If you’re providing updates or rallying the troops, be as inclusive as you want to be.
+If you are providing updates or rallying the troops, be as inclusive as you want to be.
 But remember: time is money.
 Be conscious of the ripple effects your meeting can have on people’s time across the organization, and only invite those who absolutely have to be there.

 The Third Rule: Time and Space